zeroluck/docs/sources/admin-guide/configuration/index.md

 ![Add Attribute Screen](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_attribute_add.png)

-* _Name:_ This field defines the name of the custom attribute which must be unique in the Gluu Server LDAP tree.
+* _Name:_ This field defines the name of the custom attribute which has to be unique in the Gluu Server LDAP tree.

 * _SAML1 URI:_ This field contains the SAML1 uri for the custom attribute.